 8. Ever see other bandit signs around town?
 Call them up and see if they want to join your list!

 9. Post your business cards and/or brochures on some local bulletin boards (restaurants, salons, college campuses, schools, etc.) – there are a lot of eyeballs that pass by these areas every day.

-10. Attend some local REIA (Real Estate Investor Association) or RPOA (Rental Property Owner Association) meetings.
+10. Attend some local REIA (Real Estate Investor Association) and look for cash buyers in your market.

 11. Attend some local Realtor Networking Events and Classes (note: you don’t always need to be a licensed realtor to attend these).

-12. Call your local Title Company and ask if they can give you any ideas who the local power players are.
+12. Call your local title company and ask if they can give you any ideas about who the local power players are.